PankajVirendraModi/9th-Resume-Challenge/ad-hoc-requests.md

 | Atiq_Double_Bedsheet_set              | Home Care       | 79.133952    |
 | Atiq_Curtains                         | Home Care       | 77.667683    |

+> [!NOTE]
+The above Query and the output table(question no 05) shows the product name, category, and IR percentage for different products for the Diwali campaign.
+The purpose of this analysis is to identify the products that had the highest and lowest impact of the promo on their revenue.
+The main findings are:
+> * The Atiq_Home_Essential_8_Product_Combo product had the highest IR percentage (136.11) among all products.
+It belongs to the Combo1 category, which had the second highest ISU percentage among all categories.
+> * The Atiq_waterproof_Immersion_Rod product had the second highest IR percentage (83.09) among all products.
+It belongs to the Home Appliances category, which had the highest ISU percentage among all categories.
+> * The Atiq_High_Glo_15W_LED_Bulb product had the third highest IR percentage (81.49) among all products.
+It also belongs to the Home Appliances category.
+> * The Atiq_Curtains product had the lowest IR percentage (77.67) among all products.
+It belongs to the Home Care category, which had the third highest ISU percentage among all categories.
+> * The IR percentage indicates the percentage increase in revenue after the promo compared to before the promo.
+A higher IR percentage means a higher impact of the promo on the revenue of that product.
 ``` SQL
 SELECT * FROM dim_campaigns;
 SELECT * FROM dim_products;